timebertt/masters-thesis-controller-sharding/content/40-design.md

 A mutating webhook is triggered whenever a client creates a new unassigned object or the currently responsible shard removes the `drain` label from an existing object ([@sec:design-admission]).
 With this, watching the sharded objects is obsolete and allows removing the watch cache that causes a resource usage proportional to the number of objects.
 Additionally, this change reduces the API request volume caused by assignments and coordination.
+Lastly, the webhook handler can be scaled horizontally in contrast to a controller.

 ## External Sharder {#sec:design-external}